District 18 Congressional Debate

 PALM BEACH GARDENS, Fla. – The Palm Beach North Chamber of Commerce (PBN Chamber of Commerce) is proud to announce the District 18 Congressional Debate- to be held on October 16 at the Palm Beach State College Eissey Campus Theatre in Palm Beach Gardens.

-The debate will air live on CBS12 News from 7-8 p.m. in the West Palm Beach television market, which is comprised of households in Palm Beach, St. Lucie, Martin, Indian River, and Okeechobee Counties.
+The debate will be broadcast unedited and in its entirety on Saturday, October 20th on CBS12.com and on CBS12 News from 7-8 p.m. in the West Palm Beach television market, which is comprised of households in Palm Beach, St. Lucie, Martin, Indian River, and Okeechobee Counties.

 The race for the Congressional District 18 seat, held by incumbent Brian Mast, is of national importance and has been identified as a priority for both the Republican and Democratic Parties.